ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 steps to ensure that appropriate controls - such as CORS policies and access control lists - are in place to ensure only authorised roles and systems may access an internal api-catalog well-known URI.

+Note the registration of domain names and associated policies is out of scope of this document.

 --- back